 David, are YOU a fiduciary?

-I am a life insurance and annuity agent (and I am an IAR for an RIA; please see above).
-For my current licensing, I am "a fiduciary".
+I am a life insurance and annuity agent.
 I AM a professional and I consider myself a Fiduciary Educator.
 Unfortunately there is no regulatory definition of a "professional", so please allow me to showcase my definition.